 Tax Status.
-As a state institution of higher education, the income of the University is generally exempt from federal and state income taxes under Section 115(a) of the Internal Revenue Code; however, income generated from activities unrelated to the University's exempt purpose is subject to income taxes under Internal Revenue Code Section 511(a)(2)(B).
+The University is classified as exempt from federal income tax under Section 115(a) and under Section 501(a) of the Internal Revenue Code, as an organization described in Section 501(c)(3).
+Certain revenues generated from activities unrelated to the University's exempt purpose may be subject to federal income tax under Internal Revenue Code Section 511(a)(2)(B).